edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

 :::caution

-MiniConstellation has specific soft- and hardware requirements such as a Linux OS running on an x86-64 CPU.
-Pay attention to all [prerequisites](#prerequisites) when setting up.
+Using this has specific soft- and hardware requirements such as a Linux OS running on an x86-64 CPU.
+Pay attention to all [prerequisites](#prerequisites-1) when setting up.

 :::

 :::note

-Since MiniConstellation runs on your local system, cloud features such as load balancing, attaching persistent storage, or autoscaling aren't available.
+Since this setup runs on your local system, cloud features such as load balancing, attaching persistent storage, or autoscaling aren't available.

 :::